Playly06/Wifi-qr-code-generator/README.md

 # Wifi-qr-code-generator
-It is an app that generates you a qr code for your wifi so you can it to connect on it.
+It is an app that generates you a qr code for your wifi so you can connect to it.

 This is a guide if you struggle for the security type:
 If you have no idea what is this about, follow these steps: